skumarudel/DS_Physicists/README.md

 **Course Description** This course will teach you the basics of data driven inferences done in the filed of Physics and astronomy.
 Here are the list of topics we will cover during this course

-- Setting a git repository
+- An introduction to git
 - Getting use to phyton libraries
 - Plotting and visualization
 - Introduction to Statistics and probability